Comparison Guide

 Transparency Clear quality model + trust documentation Varies Often unclear

 Not all “verified” lists are validated the same way.
-The method (and how often it’s rechecked) drives real-world bounce outcomes.
+The method, recency, and filtering logic drive real-world bounce outcomes.

 What Defines a High-Quality Email List?